DmitryKarabanov/Bosmina_delimitations/data/README.md

 ## Usage

 These files are intended for further processing.
-For reproducibility, please use the same R / Python environments and package versions.
+For reproducibility, please use the same R and Python environments and package versions.

 ---